 Dame met Cassandra Stewart in high school.
 The two knew each other as friends and fellow athletes but knew nothing of their shared musical passion.
 Years after graduating they would learn of their similar career interests and eventually collaborate in 2014 on Cassandra's second album.
 Dame contributed a tailor made track for "All The Way" written by Cass and submitted a collaboration produced by Dame and written by Shauna Nelson of Malachi 3 entitled "Done You Wrong".
 Both made the album.

 Black And Beautiful is the rebirth of Black Pride.
 With so many stereotypes and negative images plaguing the black and brown communities of the world Dame Drummer felt a strong conviction to speak to his community.
 This is a tale of the hardship, reality and beauty of the Black experience.
 The song is not anti anything but simply an encouraging message in a discouraging society.
-This is the first release from Dame Drummer's album entitled "Loveolution" set to release in the spring of 2018.
+This is the first release from Dame Drummer's album entitled "Loveolution" set to release in the top of 2019.